Foot Drop Injury Lawyers in Cleveland

 Foot drop is a serious medical condition that commonly results from a nerve injury.
-In many cases, the injury to the nerve can result from surgical errors, medical malpractice or acute trauma, such as a work injury or car accident.
+In many cases, the injury to the nerve can result from surgical errors, medical malpractice, or acute trauma, such as a work injury or car accident.
 Delayed diagnosis and treatment of foot drop can cause greater impairment.
+If you were diagnosed with foot drop, you may have an injury claim!

 - Nerve damage – If the nerve that controls the muscles needed to lift the foot sustains any type of damage, it can result in foot drop.
 This can result from traumatic injuries to the nerve or loss of blood supply to the nerve.